demergent-labs/kybra/README.md

 source .dfx/kybra/venv/bin/activate # you can deactivate by typing deactivate
 ```

+## Python Extension

+Install the Microsoft Python extension and then enable `python.analysis.typeCheckingMode`.

 ## Contributing

 Not currently taking contributions.
 Please allow time for initial code architecture and governance/legal/token work to be put in place.